ZoiPer/SDK_iOSSwiftExample/README.md

 ## Introduction to Zoiper SDK 2.0 for iOS

 Developing your VoIP application for iOS with Objective-C™, or Swift becomes easier with the Zoiper Software Development Kit for iOS.
-Zoiper SDK 2.0 is namely an all-inclusive solution for developing iOS applications with
+Zoiper SDK 2.0 is namely an all-inclusive solution for developing iOS applications with:

 - audio calls (SIP, IAX)
 - video call (SIP)
 - presence